- The need for interlibrary lending in an ebook environment

 • Andrew Wells, CAUL representative, University Librarian, University of New South Wales.
 Sydney think tank

 Taking into account feedback received from library and information professionals, ALIA developed a set of key principles for the procurement and use of ebooks in Australian libraries.
 These basic principles will guide the sector’s response to government policy and commercial initiatives, support our lobbying and advocacy, and enable us to take the lead in areas over which we have direct control.
-Comments about the draft are welcome and can be forwarded to firstname.lastname@example.org
+The statement was updated by the ALIA Book Industry and Elending Advisory Committee in November 2016.

 Through our think tanks, issues and position papers, ALIA provides the opportunity for our members to discuss new concepts around ebooks and elending.
 In our 'Buy It Now' Button discussion paper, we introduce a new concept or model for public libraries and elending.
 The paper outlines the benefits for the book industry of introducing the option to buy as well as borrow material through library management systems.
 We encourage our members to read the paper and forward your comments to email@example.com